Human rights in Azerbaijan: Freedom of assembly and expression of political beliefs

 Up until May 2005, there was no legal protection for freedom of assembly in Azerbaijan.
-The blanket ban on opposition gatherings was lifted by presidential decree after national pressure, but events leading up to parliamentary elections later that year proved this to be merely a nominal charge for a very short time.
+The blanket ban on opposition gatherings was lifted by presidential decree after national pressure, but events leading up to parliamentary elections later that year proved this to be merely a nominal change for a very short time.
 The authorities denied opposition supporters the right to demonstrate or hold rallies in or near any city centers and special places were designated for this purpose.
 Those attending opposition rallies that had not been sanctioned by the government were beaten and arrested.
 Police were known to detain opposition activists, in an attempt to 'convince' them into giving up their political work.
 Youth movement members and opposition members were detained for conspiring to overthrow the government, a charge that has not been substantiated.
 After the elections, not a single opposition rally was allowed.

 According to the Human Rights Watch 2013 report, "Azerbaijan’s record on freedom of expression, assembly, and the association has been on a steady decline for some years, but it has seen a dramatic deterioration since mid-2012".
 In April 2014 RPT-European human rights organization reported that human rights, particularly freedom of expression, assembly and association, are deteriorating in Azerbaijan.

 In a screed delivered on 15 July 2020, the day after a pro-military rally in Baku, President Aliyev targeted the largest opposition party, the Popular Front Party of Azerbaijan.
 He declared that "we need to finish with the 'fifth column'" and the Popular Front is "worse than the Armenians."
 Azerbaijani security services began arresting party members and others.
 According to Azerbaijani sources as many as 120 people are currently held in jail, including some deputy leaders of the party as well as journalists.
 On 20 July the U.S. State Department urged Azerbaijan to avoid using the pandemic to silence "civil society advocacy, opposition voices, or public discussion."
 These actions are widely seen as an attempt "to eliminate pro-democracy advocates and political rivals once and for all".
 The Amnesty International also urged to end the "violent persecution of opposition activists".
+In 2025, there were 375 political prisoners in Azerbaijan.